 A brand ambassador is a professional with an outgoing personality and strong social media presence who speaks for a brand and promotes its products online and offline.
-The perfect candidate helps create content, becomes a spokesperson at various events, handles word-of-mouth marketing, and promotes a brand and its products through different digital platforms.
+This person helps create content, becomes a spokesperson at various events, handles word-of-mouth marketing, and promotes a brand and its products through different digital platforms.

-Watch the video below to figure out how to make your brand grow with a brand ambassador.
+Watch the video below to figure out how to make your brand grow with the help of a brand ambassador.

 Why do businesses need brand ambassadors?

-Every company needs a “face”, a real person who combines all the required traits and shares the brand's values and tone of voice.
-Brands search for perfect candidates to speak for their companies because they can:
+Every company needs a “face,” a real person who has all the required traits and shares the brand’s values and tone of voice.
+Brands search for their perfect candidates to speak for them because they can:

 - improve brand awareness;

-- create a higher level of trust in a brand;
+- create a higher level of customer trust;

 - reach a new audience and bring in new customers with the help of referral sales (links and coupons) and word-of-mouth;

 - reduce extra expenditures on the creation of in-house content;

 - increase a company’s effectiveness across different channels;